-Many Bible commentaries state they believe based on tradition, that Peter likely died in the city of Rome under Nero's persecutions (just like the apostle Paul).
+Many Bible commentaries believe, based on tradition, that Peter likely died in the city of Rome under Nero's persecutions (just like the apostle Paul).
 Others, like the Roman Catholic Church, dogmatically declare that such a supposition is true.
-They state, in their 1913 Catholic Encyclopedia, "It is an indisputably established historical fact that St. Peter labored in Rome during the last portion of his life, and there ended his earthly course by martyrdom" (article on Peter).
+They state, in their 1913 Catholic Encyclopedia regarding the apostle, "It is an indisputably established historical fact that St. Peter labored in Rome during the last portion of his life, and there ended his earthly course by martyrdom."

-There are some commentaries, however, that openly state Peter may have never visited Rome, let alone died in the city.
+There are some commentaries, however, that openly state Peter may have never visited "the eternal city," let alone died in the city.
 According to the "Complete Book of Who's Who in the Bible," there is no definitive Biblical evidence that he ever visited Rome.
-The ISBE states, "It should be observed, however, that the tradition that he visited Rome IS ONLY TRADITION AND NOTHING MORE . . ." (article on Simon Peter).
+The ISBE states, in their article on the apostle, "It should be observed, however, that the tradition that he visited Rome IS ONLY TRADITION AND NOTHING MORE . . .".
 What is abundantly clear is that John 21 does not state the apostle's martyrdom would be in the city.

 Some believe that Peter wrote his first epistle from Rome (written between 64 and 65 A.D.).
 This belief is based on the argument that he used symbolic language to refer to the eternal city and not to the literal city of Babylon (1Peter 5:13).
 Part of the argument in rejecting his referral to the literal city is the belief that there would be no reason for him to go there.
 In-depth research, however, shows otherwise!
 Parthians (from Babylon) were among the many Jews in Jerusalem, on Pentecost in 30 A.D., who heard the gospel preached (Acts 2:9).